opensafely-core/ehrql/DEVELOPERS.md

       - check tutorial outputs are current
 3. PR merged; CI:
       - triggers a deploy of the main OpenSAFELY documentation site
-      - checks if the major version of the databuilder image has changed and updates it in the tutorial project.yaml
+      - checks if the major version of the ehrql image has changed and updates it in the tutorial project.yaml
       - runs all tutorial dataset definitions with OpenSAFELY CLI
       - if the project.yaml or tutorial outputs have changed, opens a PR for the changes